joshcanhelp/josh-to-11/content/post/20-blogging-101-how-to-write-a-great-blog-post-a-readers-perspective.md

 wpid: 39
 ---

-# Blogging 101: How to Write a Great Blog Post... a Reader's Perspective

 **This is a guide I wrote a few months back.
 I have it posted on my homepage and at Squidoo but my homepage is going away in favor of a much simpler system so I wanted to move this.
 It’s also a bit more visible here, where I’m getting hits, rather than on the homepage, where I’m getting no hits!**

 If you’re considering whether or not you want to start a blog, ponder this: